Commodity Futures Trading Commission Rule 1.55

 E. Summary of Current Risk Practices, Controls and Procedures

 Pursuant to CFTC Regulation 1.11(c), Advantage has a Risk Management Program to establish, maintain, and enforce a system of risk management policies and procedures designed to monitor and manage risks associated with Advantage activities.
-Advantage maintains written policies and procedures describing the Risk Management Program, approved in writing by the Advantage governing body.
+Advantage maintains written policies and procedures describing the Risk Management Program, approved in writing by the Advantage Governing Body.

 Advantage maintains a Risk Management Program Framework which describes the principles, policies, and functional responsibilities for risk management throughout Advantage.
 The Framework identifies the goals, business context, regulatory background, business model, governance structure, supervision, methodologies, controls, monitoring, reporting, and resources utilized to manage risk.